How to Apply

 *Pregnant women count as 2 (mom and unborn child) when calculating household size.

-- If your income qualifies, call the nearest clinic in the county or health district in which you live.
-The clinic will schedule you for the next available WIC appointment.
+- If your income qualifies, CLICK HERE to apply for WIC or request an appointment online.
+Or, you may call the nearest WIC clinic in the public health department for the county in which you live.
+The clinic will schedule you for the next available appointment to be certified to participate in the WIC program.
 Some clinics offer walk-in appointments.
 Please contact the clinic for more information.
-You can find contact information by going to the Clinic Locations page.
+You can find locations and contact information by going to the Clinic Locations page.

 - Please take the following items to your appointment: